jshawn96/GivDapps-Database/README.md

 https://www.codeupstart.com/project/build-kickstarter-with-python-and-flask
 Reference: http://flask-sqlalchemy.pocoo.org/2.1/models/

+TO DO:
+**Add Photo Model
+One photo can relate to one campaign, company, challenge, user, nonProfit Each photo should have an id, a format, and a date created.

+**The comments should be specifying the actual relationship verbiage.

 lprescott [10:25 PM]
 How to get started on the python data base w/ flask and sql alchemy:
 1: Navigate to https://www.codeupstart.com/login